Successive Point-of-Interest Recommendation with Local Differential Privacy: Proposed Method

-Since each user submits a noisy gradient of a randomly sampled dimension of profile vector through Algorithm \ref{alg2}, the server cannot learn about which POIs the user visits.
-However, the server still could estimate the term $-\sum_{i=1}^{m} 2\mathbf{u_{i}}(r_{ij}-\mathbf{u_{i}}^{\intercal}\mathbf{v_{j}})$ by taking the average of perturbed gradients.
+The server is responsible for aggregating the perturbed gradients from the participants and updating the POI profile vectors.
+As each user submits a noisy gradient of a randomly chosen POI through Algorithm \ref{alg4}, the server cannot learn about the details of the POIs visited by the user.
+However, the server can still estimate the sum of perturbed gradients and thus updates the model.
+We further applied two strategies to update our models efficiently.

-Finally, to satisfy $\varepsilon$-LDP, we should divide the privacy budget for each process of Algorithm \ref{alg1} and \ref{alg2}, according to Theorem \ref{theorem1}.
-Namely, we let users use $\varepsilon_{1}$ to perturb their transition pattern and $\varepsilon_{2}$ to perturb a gradient of selected dimension, thereby the sum of $\varepsilon_{1}$ and $\varepsilon_{2}$ equals to $\varepsilon$.